DannyBen/menu_commander/spec/fixtures/README.md

 This folder contains additional examples used by the specs.

-They are here to keep the examples folde rclen of noise.
+They are here to keep the examples folder clean of noise.